bradfordvt/bradfordvt.github.io/_portfolio/VTEnterprises.md

 [LinkedIn](https://www.linkedin.com/in/bradfordgvantreuren)

 ## Home Projects
+### Network Attached Storage (NAS)
 I have found I was pretty successful at tackling many of my personal projects over the years, but only by prioritizing what I needed at the time and focusing on those.  **Network Attached Storage (NAS) for my home office** was the most important and required a lot of product evaluations and experimentation.
 I tried a few commercial products hoping for an "Off-the-Shelf" solution to my NAS needs.
 Check out my [Network Attached Storage (NAS) home project page](/home_projects/NASExperiment/index.html).
+### Print Server
+The second task to tackle was networking my home and office printers so I can access them from any PC in the home.
+I again tried to find a commercial product that would meet my needs.
+Unfortunately, not all solutions worked to fill all my requirements.
+So I lived with trade-offs until I developed the ultimate print server that met my needs.
+Check out my [Print Server Experiments project page](/home_projects/PrintServer/index.html).
+### Home Web server
+After retiring from Nokia, I wanted to learn some new technology.
+Since I needed to set up a personal web site, I thought learning how web servers work would be a good learning project.
+So I pulled out a Pogoplug Pro and configured it to be a web server where I can experiment with dynamic services and static pages (LAMP vs Jekyll Servers).
+Check out my [LAMP Server project page](/home_projects/LAMPServer/index.html).

 ## Industry Standards Contributions
 I am actively involved in various IEEE Standards Working Groups helping to define new standards for testing systems.
 Check out all of my standards pages for more information: